hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 }
 ```

-That was easy enough.
-However, there's a lot of duplication going on here: 4 of the various bird classes each have their own copy of the `swim` method, while 4 have their own copy of the `fly` method.
+There's a lot of duplication going on here: 4 of the various bird classes each have their own copy of the `swim` method, while 4 have their own copy of the `fly` method.
 In all likelihood, those 4 `fly` methods are identical, as are the 4 `swim` methods.

 One way we can try to reduce the duplication is by using inheritance and a new class.
 Let's start with the `fly` method.
 We can define a `FlyingBird` type to handle this: